 The Division of Birds receives frequent requests for destructive sampling of museum specimens for scientific purposes, e.g. (1) skin, muscle, feather, bone, or cartilage samples for genetic studies, (2) feather, tissue, and bone samples for toxicological or stable isotope investigations, and (3) whole specimens for dissection or the removal of organs for anatomical studies.
 A limited amount of sampling may be permitted for legitimate research programs.
 All researchers requesting destructive sampling from the NMNH avian collections are required to comply with the following guidelines.

 Informal inquiries may be made by phone, letter, or e mail to determine which taxa are available for sampling and what constraints may apply.
-Formal requests must be made on institutional letterhead.
-Requests from pre and postdoctoral students must be co signed by the head of the student's laboratory or by the student's graduate advisor, who accepts full responsibility for compliance with the terms of the destructive sampling policy.
-Permission for destructive sampling must be requested before grant or thesis proposals are submitted.
-Requests for destructive sampling for genetic studies will not be considered unless the applicant has thoroughly investigated the availability of comparable material in frozen tissue collections before submitting a destructive sampling request.
+Formal requests must be made on institutional letterhead (via pdf acceptable).
+Requests from pre and postdoctoral students must be co-signed by the head of the student's laboratory or by the student's graduate advisor, who accepts full responsibility for compliance with the terms of the destructive sampling policy.
+Permission for destructive sampling must be requested before grant, fellowship, or thesis proposals are submitted.
+Applicants should thoroughly investigate the availability of comparable material in frozen tissue collections before submitting a destructive sampling request.
 We encourage requests that meet the current industry standards for the amount of genetic data to be extracted from samples.
 Requests for sample of toe pads, skin, muscle, or bone from extensive series of specimens for phylogeographic or population studies are seldom granted.
 Requests should include a:

 - List of Material Requested - Please specify taxa, number of individuals, specimen numbers and/or localities (if relevant), tissue type(s), and the amount of material needed.